You say Eid and the first thing that comes to mind is Sewain. Like me, there are many people who would wait for Eid to have this Qemami Sewain.

 If this dessert is not cooked properly it is a big turn down; I’ve seen people making very sticky and sometimes dark brownish Sewain.
 I would say a no to it.
 Although it’s all about taste, the way Sewain looks, matter too.

-There are two types of Sewain you will easily find at Muslim homes, Sheer Sewain and Qemami Sewain.
+There are two types of Sewain you will easily find at the homes of Muslims, Sheer Sewain and Qemami Sewain.
 Sheer sewain is made from milk while Qemami is made with Khoya, dry fruits and water.

 This is mom’s Sewain recipe which I’m carrying along.
-Many of my friends and family who have visited my home, specially on Eids, will surely confirm the absolutely yum taste of this dessert.
+Many of my friends and family who have visited my home, especially on Eids, will surely confirm the absolutely yum taste of this dessert.

 How to Make Sewain at Home